songhhwd01/Spending/README.md

 Spending
 ========

-An ASP.NET MVC application with MySQL database for tracking spending and managing a budget
+An ASP.NET MVC application with MySQL database for tracking spending and managing a budget.

+Currently not in a fully working state.